 Amber Grants: The $10,000 Amber Grants from WomensNet are awarded monthly.
 One of the 12 monthly winners also receives an additional $25,000 Amber Grant.

 The Halstead Grant: This is a grant to a new jewelry designer who primarily works with silver.
-The winner gets $7,500 in startup capital and $1,000 in supplies.
-Award application ends August 1st, 2021.
+The winner gets $7,500 in startup capital and $1,000 in merchandise.
+Award application ends August 1st, 2022.

-Tory Burch Fellows: Founded by design entrepreneur Tory Burch the program chooses up to 50 Fellows annually, who each receive a $5,000 grant, access to a private online peer community, and a trip to Tory Burch headquarters for five days of networking and workshops.
+Tory Burch Fellows Program: Founded by design entrepreneur Tory Burch, the program chooses up to 50 Fellows annually, who each receive a $5,000 grant, access to a private online peer community, and a trip to Tory Burch headquarters for five days of networking and workshops.

 Many local grants for women are also available, including: